In an uncertain world, the limitations of forecasting are becoming increasingly obvious, but there are some useful lessons to be learnt.

 Often, we don’t need precise forecasts.
 Sometimes working out the direction we should go is enough.
 That said, it also helps to get the timing right.
 This is particularly true of questions that have binary outcomes.
 For example, wars and elections are won or lost: we are far more concerned with who wins an election than their margin of victory.
 Such events are not easy to plug into economic models, and require different methods, with an emphasis on probabilities.

-For more secrets and myths of economic forecasting, read the full piece here.
+For more secrets and myths of economic forecasting, read the full article.